ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

 2. The overall average cost per sign-up was $33.40, while the average cost per subscription was $43.50.
 Across all campaigns, the sign-up per click rate was 5.9%, and the conversion rate from sign-up to subscription was an impressive 76.9%.

 3. Search campaigns were more effective at driving initial sign-ups per click.
 However, display campaigns proved to be more efficient at converting those sign-ups into paying subscribers.
-Search campaign cost 2.84X more than Display campaigns overall.

 4. Diplay campaign performance:  Instagram had the highest sign-up per click rate, followed by Pinterest and then Facebook.
 Subscription rates were consistently high across all major display channels, with Instagram, Pinterest, and Facebook all converting at approximately 86%.
 Facebook campaigns incurred higher costs than those on Instagram or Pinterest.

 5. Search campaign performance: Branding-focused campaigns were the most effective in driving sign-ups, followed by remarketing and generic campaigns.
 The conversion rate from sign-up to subscription was highest for remarketing campaigns, followed by branding and generic.
-Branding campaigns were the most expensive, with a total cost of $1,000,079, while generic and remarketing campaigns cost $555,701 and $582,295, respectively.
+Cost per subscription was higest for Remarketing ($59.8), followed by Generic ($48.6) and Branding ($43.8).

 6. The most successful campaigns in terms of sign-ups and subscriptions were a Facebook campaign (c1), an Instagram campaign (c1), and two Pinterest campaigns (c1 and c2).
 All search campaigns performed strongly, with specific campaigns for branding (c1), generic (c1), and remarketing (c1) proving to be exceptionally effective.